-Haida food, social and ceremonial and commercial razor clam harvesters have expressed concern over the effort by recreational diggers on clam stocks on North Beach.
-Since 2005 creel surveys have been conducted by Haida Fisheries Program staff during the June to August period to estimate catch.
-These studies indicate that recreational catch has been less than 1,000 pounds annually from North Beach 1 and 2.
+Haida FSC and commercial Razor Clam harvesters have expressed concern over the effort by recreational diggers on clam stocks on North Beach.
+Since 2005 creel surveys have been conducted by HFP staff during the June to August period to estimate catch.
+These studies indicate that recreational catch has been less than 1,000 lb annually from North Beach 1 and 2.
 Fishing effort on the other beaches is thought to be low.
 A second goal of the Haida Joint Shellfish Technical Committee and the Razor Clam Diggers Association is to begin discussions with the Haida Gwaii Sport Fishery Advisory Board on further monitoring and managing of the recreational fishing effort in Subarea 1-5.

 In 2005, an in-season management committee was created to allow for a more transparent and collaborative process between all parties involved in the commercial fishery.
-The Razor Clam In-Season Management Committee has membership from the Razor Clam Diggers Association, Council of the Haida Nation, Old Massett Village Council, Fisheries and Oceans Canada (Resource Management, Conservation and Protection), and Masset razor clam processors, and will continue to meet throughout the 2014 commercial fishing season to deal with in-season management issues.
+The Razor Clam In-Season Management Committee has membership from the Razor Clam Diggers Association, CHN, Old Massett Village Council, Fisheries and Oceans Canada (Resource Management, Conservation and Protection), and Masset Razor Clam processors.
+The Committee will continue to meet as needed throughout the 2018 and 2019 commercial fishing season to deal with inseason management issues.